itp-dwd/2020-spring/guides/database-services-guide.md

 ### What is MongoDB Atlas?

+MongoDB Atlas is a database as a service.
+MongoDB, the company behind the MongoDB database provides a service that allows you to deploy scalable database servers on the web.

+As written on their website:
+> MongoDB Atlas is the global cloud database service for modern applications.
+Deploy fully managed MongoDB across AWS, Azure, or GCP.
+Best-in-class automation and proven practices guarantee availability, scalability, and compliance with the most demanding data security and privacy standards.
+Use MongoDB's robust ecosystem of drivers, integrations, and tools to build faster and spend less time managing your database.

+We recommend using a database as a service provider like MongoDB Atlas because database management is tough and requires a whole different set of training and skills that are part of the DevOps engineering universe.
+By using databases as a service you can sleep slightly better at night knowing that quite likely the service is doing a better job at managing the databases, security, etc than if you had to do everything on your own.
+That being said, if you're a database person and you know about this stuff, then you're welcome to roll your own solution.
+For most people, using a database service is the right way to go.

 ### Setting up MongoDB Atlas

 These steps will take you through how to set up MongoDB Atlas and point you to tips to get your Express applications up and running.